 Its reputation as an over indulgent toy for 80’s yuppies has finally been over shadowed.
 This Pinninfarina styled Italian icon was the last of the mass produced V12 Ferraris ever made, prices are accelerating.

 Buying a Ferrari Testarossa is of course a big deal.
-Any classic car when you’re looking to spend this sort of money will need careful consideration and each Testarossa you see will need close inspection.
+When you’re looking to spend this sort of money, any classic will need careful consideration, and each Testarossa you see will need close inspection.

 The V12 engine is strong and reliable providing it is well maintained.
 Servicing should be done every 6250 miles with a cambelt change every 15,000.
-Clutches don’t last too long with a change also every 15,000 miles which is an engine out job.
-However if you convert to a 512TR set up your clutch will last longer.
-Ferraris Testarossa is a heavy car which can take its toll on the suspension, dampers can wear and bushes perish which will affect the ride but can be replaced quite easily.
+Clutches don’t last too long, with a change every 15,000 miles which is an engine out job.
+However, if you convert to a 512TR set up your clutch will last longer.
+Ferrari’s Testarossa is a heavy car which can take its toll on the suspension, dampers can wear and bushes perish which will affect the ride but can be replaced quite easily.

 The Ferrari Testarossa was named after the original 250 Testarossa built in the late fifties and early sixties with current values of some examples reaching £10 million plus at auction.

 “Anybody who lived in the eighties can remember the Ferrari Testarossa in its hay day.
 This original poster car found fame on TV with American detective show Miami Vice and retro arcade game Out Run.
 Today its garish image has finally been over shadowed by its pedigree as an eighties super car.”